 - See other appointments nationwide with the CDC’s vaccine-finder tool.

-To allow visitors access to the vaccine, the City operates a limited number of pop-up vaccination hubs in areas around the five boroughs, including near movie theaters, libraries and transit stops; locations may change from week to week.
+To allow visitors access to the vaccine, the City operates a limited number of pop-up vaccination hubs in areas around the five boroughs, including near parks and transit stops; locations may change from week to week.
 For a list of walk-up sites and for more information, visit nyc.gov.

 How to Get Tested